osrf/gazebo_tutorials/build_robot/tutorial.md

 ## Setup your model directory ##

-Read through the [http://gazebosim.org/user_guide/started__models__database.html Model Database documentation].
+Read through the [Model Database documentation](http://gazebosim.org/user_guide/started__models__database.html).
 You will be creating your own model, which must follow the formatting rules for the Gazebo Model Database directory structure.
-Also, for details on model description formats, please refer to the [http://gazebosim.org/sdf/1.4.html SDF 1.4 reference].
+Also, for details on model description formats, please refer to the [SDF reference](http://gazebosim.org/sdf).

 1. Create a model directory: